DataDog/integrations-core/snmp/README.md

 A MIB, or Management Information Base, acts as a translator between OIDs and human readable names, and organizes a subset of the hierarchy.
 Because of the way the tree is structured, most SNMP values start with the same set of objects: 1.3.6.1.1 for MIB-2 which is a standard that holds system information like uptime, interfaces, network stack, and 1.3.6.1.4.1 which holds vendor specific information.

 ## Setup

+Follow the instructions below to install and configure this check for an Agent running on a host.
+For containerized environments, see the [Autodiscovery Integration Templates][16] for guidance on applying these instructions.

 ### Installation

 The SNMP check is included in the [Datadog Agent][1] package.
 No additional installation is necessary to run the check.